 The ISTJ – 15.9% of the National Sample

 As the most common personality type, ISTJs are the foundation of many communities and workplaces around the world.
 These types are highly detail-oriented, pragmatic, and grounded.
 Because they are so detail-oriented and dependable, they are prized in the workforce and are often over-represented in careers like accounting and law enforcement.
 ISTJs strive to be reasonable in their decisions and value common sense and wisdom gained by experience.
 Because of this, they are usually quick to decide logically how to handle situations.
 They usually work towards goals steadily, regardless of roadblocks or distractions.
 It’s important for them to make the world a more organized, sensible, and effective.
 It’s a good thing we have so many of these types in the world!

 MBTI® Manual – Fourth Edition

 What Do You Think?

 Did you enjoy this article?
 Did you feel like your personality traits are rare?
+Remember that type rarity doesn’t equal type superiority.
+Too many people let themselves think that!
+Each individual is completely unique, regardless of how rare or common their personality type is.
 Let us know in the comments!